 With the determination of volunteers and financial assistance from Scottish Enterprise Dunbartonshire and the European Regional Development Fund, Maid of the Loch was reopened as a static business venture in the autumn of 2000.
 She currently serves as a restaurant, bar and function suite for static use at Balloch Pier until the funding needed to restore her to sailing condition can be raised.

 Her story began in 1950 when the newly formed British Transport Commission decided to build a new paddle steamer for Loch Lomond.
 The Maid of the Loch replaced the elderly Princess May and Prince Edward and remains the largest vessel to have sailed inland waterways in Britain.
 She was built by the Glasgow shipyard of A & J Inglis, then dismantled and taken by rail to Balloch where she was reassembled.
-She was finally lowered into the water on Thursday 5th March 1953, and entered service later that year.
+She was finally launched on Thursday 5th March 1953, and entered service later that year.

 The Maid of the Loch saw two Royal visits, in 1965 and again in 1971, though during the 1960s and 1970s her future was constantly under threat as trading losses accumulated.

 On what subsequently turned out to have been her last day of service, Sunday 31st August 1981, Maid of the Loch carried a capacity crowd.
 On 2nd December 1981 it was announced that she would not sail the following year, and seven weeks later she was advertised for sale.

 After several changes of ownership, Maid of the Loch was finally acquired by Dumbarton District Council on 4th December 1992, and on 22nd May 1993 her 40th Anniversary was marked by a special celebration on board.